giellalt/lang-ciw/inc/flattened/excel2fst/README.md

 ## Analysis and generation in python

-If you want to analyze a specific form in python, the fastest way is to call `apply_up()`:
+If you want to analyze a specific inflected form in python, the fastest way is to call `apply_up()`:

 ```
 for analysis in model.apply_up("zanagasinooban"):